johanneskastl/vault_vagrant_libvirt_ansible/README.md

 ## Cleaning up

 The VMs can be torn down after playing around using `vagrant destroy`.
-There is one file that needs to be removed manually.
-This file contains the Vault root token and is located at `ansible/vault_root_token`.
+This will also remove the file containing the vault token, located at `ansible/vault_root_token`.

 ## Disabling the Ansible provisioning